ngotacoding/Energy-Data-Regression/Readme.md

-# Energy Data Regression Task
+# Energy Data Regression

-This repository contains the code and documentation for the Energy Data Regression Task as part of the Hamoye Internship.
+This repository contains the code and documentation for the Energy Data Regression project.

 ## Task Description